WeiHungLin/git-papers/journal.md

-#This is my super cool paper
+#This is my super cool paper!
 Written by: ME!

 And all of my friends, who are great.